 Five ways to get moving around the house

 We’re all trying to adapt to the ever-evolving coronavirus situation.
 It's fair to say it’s not easy.
-Whether the gyms are open in your area or not, it's understandable that some people will be looking for ways to exercise at home because of worries about contracting the virus.
-In these times, it is now as important as ever to prioritise our mental health, as well as our physical health.
+With gyms closed and only elite sport allowed to continue, people will be looking for ways to exercise at home.
+In these times, it is as important as ever to prioritise our mental health, as well as our physical health.
 A great way to boost both is through exercise.
 With that in mind, here's a few ways to get moving around the home from Barry, our Physical Activity Programme Manager.

 Walk, talk and stay connected